boxabirds/agent-tools/docs/mcp-vs-rest.md

 ### Use MCP When:

-- Building AI agents or assistants
+- Building MCP clients or assistants
 - Using Claude Desktop, Cursor, or Windsurf
 - Need dynamic tool discovery
 - Want bidirectional communication